thunderrabbit/robnugen-journal-entries/2021/11/03state-of-my-life-address.md

 the larger radius.

-4. I am using [Slim Framework](https://www.slimframework.com/) and going through a tutorial or two to tutor
+4. I am using [Slim Framework](https://www.slimframework.com/) and going through a tutorial or two to tutor my computer to be an API for Pop Pop Chaos.

+5. I got to the word "tutor" above before leaving this SOML 15 days ago.